Our Christmas Tree Lot Will Open November 24, 2023

-Our Christmas trees range in size from 3-to-12 feet, in several different densities: ranging from natural “light density” to “tiered/layered” medium density to “full bodied” heavy density.
+Our real Christmas trees range in size from 3-to-12 feet, in several different densities: ranging from natural “light density” to “tiered/layered” medium density to “full bodied” heavy density.

 We carry the best-performing tree varieties, and also offer a limited selection of flocked trees.

-We're full-service: we will shake (yes, it's a thing), trim, wrap and load your tree for you at no charge.
+We're full-service: we will carry, shake, trim, wrap, and load your tree for you at no charge.

 Have questions about selecting the tree that's right for you?
 Just ask.
 We're happy to help!

 One of our most popular varieties, Noble firs have strong, stiff branches that are perfect for holding heavy ornaments.
 This variety also lasts a long time.

 Nordmann firs are a traditional favorite in Europe.
 And we know why.
 Surdy branches have deep green needles with a silver undertone on the bottom, and sport a layered look that is perfect for hanging ornaments.
 This variety is long lasting.

 If you're looking for good, old fashioned Christmas tree balsam fragrance, this is the tree for you!

 Long needles grow in two distinct rows.
 They are usually horizontally spread so that both the upper and lower sides of the branches are clearly visible.

 Unlike factory-produced artificial plastic or metal trees, real Christmas trees absorb carbon dioxide as they grow, while emitting fresh oxygen into the atmosphere and stabilizing the soil.
 And unlike plastic or metal artificial trees, real Christmas trees are a renewable resource: each spring, farmers then replace the harvested trees with new seedlings, and recycled trees can be turned into mulch.
 Artificial trees cannot.